va-kiet/Light-ExpansionNet/README.md

 * pytorch 1.9.0
 * h5py

+The training progress is done on the two model: Light-ExpansionNet and the baseline - ExpansionNet v2, you need to choose the model to train in the `train.py` and `test.py` files.
+For Light-ExpansionNet, `N_enc` and `N_dec` are `2`, that for ExpansionNet v2 is `3`.
 The provided code is for running on Linux OS.
 In case of using Windows OS, it need to be modified as PyTorch Distributed Data Parallel won't work on Windows.

 #### Dataset preparation: